-Any student with a serious health issue that may compromise their immune system, or may be feeling unwell, should stay at home.
-We have learning options available to these students via our online platform Moodle (which the students were using during the lock-down, Alert Level 3 & 4), along with tutor support.
+We have learning options available to students unable to come to class via our online platform Moodle (which the students were using during the lock-down, Alert Level 3 & 4), along with tutor support.
 ITC has been delivering distance learning via Study From Home for over fifteen years, so you can rest assured that we have robust systems and processes in place to teach virtually.

 For COVID-19 health advice and information, contact the Healthline team (for free) on 0800 358 5453 or +64 9 358 5453 for international SIMS.
 Healthline has translators and interpreters available 24/7 in 150 languages and they also have Mandarin and Cantonese speaking staff available.

 The NZ government has set up a dedicated COVID-19 website for the latest (and verified) information on the virus in NZ.
 If you are unsure of something you have heard, you can find all official, NZ government approved announcements on this page.